alisabzevari/ngval/README.md

     public string MultipleValidationProperty { get; set; }
 }
 ```
-2. Reference ngval.js to your page
+2.Reference ngval.js to your page

 ```html
 <script src="~/Scripts/ngval.js"></script>
 ```

-3. Add ngval module to your app module dependencies
+3.Add ngval module to your app module dependencies

 ```javascript
 var App = angular.module('App', ['ngval']);
 ```

-4. Use NgValFor Html helper method to insert angularjs directives for validation.
+4.Use NgValFor Html helper method to insert angularjs directives for validation.
 It will also add native angularjs directives.
 And you can use ngval object for error messages and more.

 ```html
 <form name="testForm" novalidate ng-submit="submit()">